max-scopp/ts-flattered/README.md

 # ts-flattered

 A lightweight TypeScript DSL for AST construction and code generation.
-Makes code generation **readable, concise, and easy to write**, reducing boilerplate compared to `ts-morph` or raw `ts.factory`.
+Makes code generation **readable, concise, and easy to write**, reducing boilerplate compared `ts.factory` and improves performance compared to `ts-morph`.

 ## Key Features